Careers at UW Health

 • GRE scores are not required

-We do not participate in the national dietetic internship match through D&D. Upon review of a completed application via DICAS, our selection committee will notify you of their decision by Feb.
-14.
+Upon review of a completed application via DICAS, our selection committee will notify you of their decision by Nov.
+1 for the Fall Admission Cycle and by March 1 for the Spring Admission Cycle.

 If you already hold a graduate degree, please contact Makayla Schuchardt (mlschuchardt@wisc.edu) for more information on the application to the Capstone Certificate in Clinical Nutrition.